 Where We Work

-The North Beacon Project operates through a local-first model anchored in Buffalo, New York β€” where our Community Impact Hub ensures surplus resources are redirected to meet immediate community needs.
+The North Beacon Project operates through a local-first distribution system anchored in Buffalo, New York—where our Community Impact Hub receives, processes, and deploys surplus resources to meet immediate community needs.

-From this foundation, we collaborate with vetted nonprofit partners, humanitarian organizations, and international networks to extend impact responsibly beyond borders β€” ensuring every expansion is mission-aligned, accountable, and community-driven.
+From this hub, distribution extends through vetted nonprofit partners, humanitarian organizations, and international networks—ensuring expansion remains mission-aligned, accountable, and community-driven.

 Buffalo Hub